zepryspet/GoPAN/README.md

 >./GoPAN
 ___

-I (b) Downloading the precompiled binary scripts:
+I(b).
+Downloading the precompiled binary scripts:

 For MAC